RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

-Update the packages list using the command below:
+Execute the command below to clean the cached files from enabled repositories:

 ::

-               $ sudo yum update
+          $ sudo yum clean all